Understanding Futures and Commodities

 Much of the activity in the futures market comes from traders whose goal is to profit from the change in a contract’s value.

-For example, a futures trader might purchase a December crude oil contract with the expectation the price of crude oil will go up and increase the contract’s value.
+For example, a futures trader might purchase a December crude oil contract (or another month; there are usually contracts offered for each month for most commodities, especially in the nearer term) with the expectation the price of crude oil will go up and increase the contract’s value.
 If that occurs, the trader could then sell a December crude oil contract.
 This relieves the trader from the obligation to actually buy crude oil, and the trader enjoys a profit (minus commissions and other fees) off the transactions.